fniyaz/dx12-template/README.md

 This repo contains a template for Basics of DirectX 12 labs

-## Contols
+## Controls

-WASD - to move around
+- WASD - to move around
-Space / Shift - to fly up / down
+- Space / Shift - to fly up / down
-Arrow keys - to look around
+- Arrow keys - to look around

 ## Pre requirements